kelllyy101/lingua_quiz/README.md

 ### Unfixed Bugs

-- When user does not answer a question, they have to restart the whole level of the quiz, losing their accumulated scores, although they will not visually return to zero.
-The scores will be recounted from zero as soon as the user chooses an answer, and will continue until 10.
+- Each time the user presses restart the timer will keep counting down the seconds faster and faster.

 ### Other Known Bugs